fenetikm/falcon/README.md

 This is **v2.0** - vastly improved, with more tweak, less cruft.

-The aim of Falcon is a colour scheme that is a work horse that will (hopefully) stand the test of time - with fewer gimmicks, a more restrained use of colour but just enough so that everything can be distinguished, makes some kind of semantic sense with a little bit of delight thrown in..
+Falcon is a work horse of a colour scheme that will (hopefully) stand the test of time - with fewer gimmicks, a more restrained colour palette but with a splash just enough to distinguish everything semantically as well a touch of delight thrown in.

 ![hero shot](https://raw.githubusercontent.com/fenetikm/falcon/master/support/hero2.png)